-How do we test for radon in your home?
+How do I test for radon in your home?

 Home Gnome uses what’s called a continuous radon monitor (CRM) for radon testing.
 CRM electronic detection devices for measuring radon gas have been used commercially since 1986.
-The equipment we use is US EPA verified, NEHA-NRPP listed & evaluated and is approved by the NRSB for use in real estate transaction testing.
-Home Gnome is certified in radon measurement by the National Radon Proficiency Program (NRPP) and is an approved measurement provider for the Oregon Health Authority.
+The equipment I use is US EPA verified, NEHA-NRPP listed & evaluated and is approved by the NRSB for use in real estate transaction testing.
+Nicole was trained in radon measurement by Jim Burkhart/NRPP.

 Your test results give you an average radon level over the testing period as well as a chart showing the radon level at each hour during the testing period.
 Because radon levels change throughout the day and with different conditions, this chart looks a bit like an EKG with peaks and troughs.